Authenticating a cluster with Kerberos

 - Physically protect the KDC machines.

-- Secure the keytab files owned by the user running DSE.
-The file should be readable and writeable only by the owner without permissions for any other user (chmod 0600).
+- Secure the keytab files that are owned by the user running DataStax Enterprise.
+The files should be readable and writable only by the owner, without permissions for any other user (chmod 600).

 Because JCE-based products are restricted for export to certain countries by the U.S. Export Administration Regulations, DataStax Enterprise does not ship with the Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy.
 DataStax recommends installing the JCE Unlimited Strength Jurisdiction Policy Files: